Individuals interested in the Certified Clinical Documentation Specialist (CCDS) credential should download and read the Exam Candidate's Handbook.

 Have at least two years of experience as a documentation specialist.
 Once a candidate has accumulated the time, it does not expire.

 Meet the work experience requirements prior to submitting their application.

-The candidate for the Certified Clinical Documentation Specialist (CCDS) exam must meet one of the following three education and experience standards and currently be employed as either a concurrent or retrospective Clinical Documentation Improvement Specialist:
+The candidate for the CCDS exam must meet one of the following three education and experience standards and currently be employed as either a concurrent or retrospective Clinical Documentation Improvement Specialist:

 An RN, RHIA, RHIT, MD or DO and two (2) years of experience as a concurrent or retrospective documentation specialist in an inpatient acute care facility using the United States IPPS system.